lewdum/mastodon-tweaks/README.md

 A Firefox extension for tweaking Mastodon's UI.

+## Current tweaks

+- **Custom "Publish" label**: Finally, you can get back your beloved "Toots"!

+- **Move sidebar to the left**: Places the timeline sidebar on the left in smaller devices.

 ## How to install

 Currently, this extension is not on the official Firefox Addons (AMO) repository.